dugarvineet211/supabase-config-checker/readme.md

 5. Run `node app.js`  to run the app on port 3001

 For FE
 1. Go to frontend folder of the app.
 2. Run `npm install` to install all dependencies.
 3. Run `npm run start` to start the application
 4. The FE should be running on `http://localhost:3000/`

 ### Steps to test

 1. Hit the api `localhost:3001/checks/run-system-checks/:projectReference`  and in the headers, under Authorization pass, `Bearer YOUR_SUPABASE_ACCESS_KEY` which can be found in `https://supabase.com/dashboard/account/tokens`

+Note: Please use a developer level token for this functionality since they have very restricted access

 2. This token is all you need to test all your configurations using this app.